Fungus Amongus: Reception and legacy

 When looking back on Incubus's discography in a 2017 interview with Kerrang!, Boyd observed, "[Fungus Amongus] was super-fun to make, but we didn't know what we were doing.
 I guess that's why a lot of our fans love that record, but for me when I hear it I truly cringe.
 I would just as soon bury it forever."

-In 2020, Ultimate Guitar included it on their list of the "Top 8 Iconic Funk Metal Albums".
+In a 2022 Louder Sound article, Boyd placed it last in his ranking of the eight Incubus studio albums.
+He said, "it doesn't feel like a studio album.
+It was barely mixed and recorded — S.C.I.E.N.C.E. was the first time we had a recording budget."
+When ranking the band's eight studio albums in 2020, Kerrang! placed Fungus Amongus seventh, ahead of only their 2011 album, If Not Now, When?.
+In 2023, Alternative Press placed it fifth in their ranking, saying that "while the band could surely play, nothing was polished or breakthrough quite yet."